- Applying to study

 As a prospective international student, you are required to pay your fees for the first teaching term before you can be enrolled as a Western Sydney University student.

 You are required to enrol in a full-time load for each teaching term.
 This is a condition of your Student Visa.

-You will be advised of your exact fees on your official offer letter, including tuition fees and compulsory Overseas (International) Student Health Cover.
+You will be advised of your estimated fees on your official offer letter, including tuition fees and compulsory Overseas (International) Student Health Cover.

 International tuition fees